hrachovcovat/english/06_storytelling/index.md

 > Me stressing about not knowing the answer, ignoring that question and stressing about ignoring it.

 ![4 years old me in sand.](Img/invisible.jpg)

-- I would say that I am that type of a kid that answer something like:
+I would say that I am that type of a kid that answer something like:
 ![6 years old me as a cat.](Img/happy1.jpg)
 #### So what does graphic design mean to you?
 Will you finally tell us the design story instead of this?
 I would be lying if I would say something like...
 > Graphic design is my biggest passion.
 I am thinking about it right after waking up and during brushing my teeth, I am having a breakfast, lunch, snack and dinner with Illustrator on my screen and when I am sleeping, I am dreaming about it.

-It would be nice like that, but that's not true.
+- It would be nice like that, but that's not true.
 And I am sorry world, I can't hate myself for it.

 I have never been a person who loves talking and talking to people, presenting oneself or their work and these things.
 Be known and visible.
 This is not what I want.
-I know it is also important for this specifications but also I know it can be done without it.
+I know it is important for this specifications but also I know it can be done without it.
 Every human prefers something else.
-I am the one who want to silently do my job.
-I just want to be happy.
-- has an ability to defend oneself.
-And I don't have a need to do that to convince someone to like me or my work.
-- So what I love about that?
-That it can be done almost silently.
-And the work can speak instead of me.
+I am the one who want to silently do my job and be happy.
+I like about that the opportunity, that it can be done almost silently and that something can speak instead of me.

-who inspires me?
--  now I am inspirating from other's work the most.
--  instagram or pinterent

-where does my inspiration come from?
-- this is really hard question because I have had always a problem with motivation and inspiration.
-And cause I am still finding myself as a human, I am also still finding myslef as a graphic designer.
-I can't say what style I like the most or something like this.
-But I believe that one day I will find it.
+#### So if you were looking for a design story, I am sorry but you wasted ?? minutes.